 Our staff at preadmission testing does not medically clear you for a procedure.

-Our child life specialists are available to give you and your child a tour of the Tisch Hospital pediatric unit on the same day of your child’s preadmission testing appointment.
+Our child life specialists are available to give you and your child a tour of Hassenfeld Children’s Hospital at NYU Langone or NYU Langone Orthopedic Hospital.
+To request a tour, please call 212-263-1100.

 Please make sure to bring enough diapers and formula if your child is an infant.
 The appointment and tour may last several hours.

 240 East 38th Street

 New York, NY 10016